rstacruz/decca/docs/api.md

 - If the attribute `key` is given, it'll be used as a key to optimize the virtual DOM rendering process.
 - If any of the attributes start with `on` (such as `onclick`), they will be treated as event handlers.

-This is compatible with JSX, and is typically used with [babel-plugin-transform-react-jsx] The result of this is typically consumed by [render()], or returned by a component's `render` function.
+This is compatible with [JSX].
+The result of this is typically consumed by [render()], or returned by a component's `render` function.

 ## string.render